-Argentina vs France predicted lineups and team news for World Cup final
+Argentina vs France confirmed lineups and team news for World Cup final

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Argentina vs France predicted lineups and team news for World Cup final
+Argentina vs France confirmed lineups and team news for World Cup final

 Lionel Messi and Argentina face Kylian Mbappe and France for a shot at glory in Qatar